Building your capacity to scale

 Delegate tasks from the administration column first – a good VA can do a lot of this work for you.

 Next you can delegate delivery tasks from the middle column.
+You may want to be strategic about this and build in some operational redundancy.

 Then marketing and lead generation from the left hand column.